-According to the State of Wisconsin Department of Transportation, 2019 had the following statistics:
+According to the State of Wisconsin Department of Transportation, the last five years had an average of the following statistics a year:

 If you've been involved in a car accident, your mind will be thinking about a million things at once.
 Is everyone okay?
 Are we safe from danger?
 What do I do next?
 To help ease your mind after an accident, just remember these key tips from our team of car accident lawyers, who've seen thousands of car accidents and car accident injuries over the years.

 Having photographic evidence of the accident can help improve your personal injury claim.
 It is helpful for a jury to see the circumstances surrounding the auto accident, including what it looked like and the condition of the vehicles and property damage.
 It is also helpful for investigators and accident reconstructionists to have a clear picture of your vehicle’s position and damage to the vehicle.

 The old phrase “a picture is worth a thousand words” means a lot when it comes to documenting your injuries.
 Showing the jury bruising or lacerations after your accident can help to document how badly you were injured.
 Additionally, showing medical treatments required, like casts, oxygen, monitoring devices, or assisting devices, such as crutches, wheelchairs, or walkers, can help the jury to see the work that went into healing your injuries.
 Take photographs of your initial injuries but also monitor the progress of healing.

 Weather conditions can sometimes play a big role in your car accident, but you may forget weeks down the road exactly what the road and weather conditions were at the time of the accident.
 Be sure to take a moment to document the weather conditions.
 Take photos of standing water, ice, or snow.
 Take a photo of your clock along with the sun, clouds, or other prominent conditions.